French CEFR Levels Explained: A1, A2, B1, B2 and C1

 What you should know:

-- Wide academic, cultural and professional vocabulary with precise register
+- Wide academic, cultural and professional vocabulary with precise register awareness

 - Conventions for formal writing and public speaking in French